-Deviations from the concepts or formats presented in this manual should be approved by Texas Higher Education Coordinating Board (THECB) staff prior to the submission of the annual financial report.
+Deviations from the concepts or formats presented in this manual should be approved by Texas Higher Education Coordinating Board (THECB) staff before the submission of the annual financial report.
 Deviations should be disclosed in the Notes to the Financial Statements.

 The Community College Annual Financial Reporting Requirements Committee, which is comprised of community college business officers, representatives from public accounting firms, and THECB staff, reviewed and approved these requirements.
-Direct any questions to Coordinating Board staff at (512) 427-6243.
+Direct any questions to THECB staff at (512) 427-6243.

-The institution's bound and audited financial statements (in the quantity indicated) should be forwarded to each agency listed in Section 2.1 of this manual by January 1 of each year and submitted electronically to the THECB.
+Institutions should forward their bound and audited financial statements (in the quantity indicated) to each agency listed in Section 2.1 of this manual and submit them electronically to the THECB by January 1 of each year.